Freeha-S/DataAnalysis-Project/README.md

 - **Make a List of the Project Requirements**<br>
    Make a list of objective
 - **Time Management**<br>
+   As I need some extra time for writing the description and analysis so i need to complete the code first and than add descriptions.
+It took so long in my previous project and documentation is not my strong point.

 ## Technologies Used <a name="technology"></a>
 - Jupyter notebook